7radians/mace-freeze/README.md

 ```

 For finer tuning, parameter tensors can be frozen in each layer.
 The log file will contain the hierarchical list of the named parameters of the model.
-To freeze these parameters, use:
+For example, to freeze these parameters, use:

 ```sh
 --freeze_par=6